 A pillowcase pattern is amazingly simple to sew and is a great beginner project.
-French seam pillowcases can brighten up a bedroom and bring a smile to someone when you give it to them as a gift.
+French seam pillowcases can brighten up a bedroom and bring a smile to someone when you give them as a gift.
 Ready to get started?
-You’ll be surprised how quickly you can sew a simple pillow with a french seam.
+You’ll be surprised how quickly you can sew a simple pillowcase pattern with a French seam.
 Be prepared – you’ll want to make lots!

 You can make the pillowcase pattern plain or add some lace or trim to the end.
 The advantage of using a French seam for this pattern is that the seams will last through lots of washes without the seam allowance fraying or the seams splitting.